Maintenance is the provision of support (financial in nature) for wives, children or incapacitated husbands.

 Attend one or more mentions

 Both you and the respondent will have to attend a court mention before a judge, who will give you directions on the next steps to take to prepare the case for a hearing.
-There may be multiple mentions to ensure that a case is ready for hearing.
+There may be further mentions to prepare the case for a hearing.

 Attend a hearing